 8. .... but don't necessarily wrap everything

-Helen B on the MadeForMums team regrets ever starting to wrap all the little stocking gifts in different paper for each of her 3 children.
-And Sarah E agrees: “I also hate wrapping stocking presents – it takes forever.”
+Helen on the MadeForMums team regrets ever starting to wrap all the little stocking gifts in different paper for each of her 3 children.
+And Sarah E agrees: "I hate wrapping stocking presents – it takes forever."

-If you’re looking for a half-way house, especially when it comes to the stocking gifts, you could always wrap a couple at the top and leave the rest unwrapped.
+If you're looking for a halfway house, especially when it comes to the stocking gifts, you could always wrap a couple at the top and leave the rest unwrapped.
 Or wrap the gifts lightly in tissue paper without using sticky tape.

 That's what works for Claire D: "I avoid wrapping every present 1) because I hate wrapping 2) it saves all the waste.
 Put things in cardboard boxes (children love them) or wrap things in tissue paper – minus sticky tape, so it's easy to open and then the tissue paper can be reused."